Important Documents for Foster Parents Going Through a Review, Investigation or Dispute Resolution

 Because these issues are usually stressful and can have a devastating effect on foster parents, do not allow the situation to reach a point of crisis.

-Call for a Protocol Support Worker as soon as possible.
+Call for a Investigation and Resolution Support Worker as soon as possible.

 They are available in different parts of Vancouver Island.

 All you have to do is call Foster Parent Support Services Society at: 1-888-922-8437

 Your FPSS Society Coordinator can arrange for a support person to help you through an investigation.

 The support person can answer your questions, attend any interviews with you, and give you information about the investigation.

 INVESTIGATION AND RESOLUTION SUPPORT TEAM SUPPORT WORKER & ADVOCACY PROGRAM